 Published on 2013-08-14

-No transmission and clutch install is complete until you replace all the clutch accessory parts: clutch fork, throwout bearing, pivot stud and clutch cable.
+No transmission and clutch install is complete until you replace all the clutch accessory parts: clutch fork, throwout bearing, pilot bearing, pivot stud and clutch cable.
 We often get questions about clutch and clutch accessory installs.
 One of the most common questions we get is how do you properly install the throw-out bearing (release bearing) and clutch fork?

 Follow along in the video as Jmac shows you the basic installation procedures to properly install your new clutch fork and throwout bearing.
-He also gives some proper grease tips for installing clutch cable and pivot stud.
+He also gives some proper grease tips for installing the clutch cable and pivot stud.

 This install video will help you get your Fox Body, SN95 and New Edge Mustang back on the road.
 Be sure to check out our full line of Mustang clutch parts that include: 5.0Resto, Ford Racing, Steeda, Ram, BBK and more!

 When replacing the clutch on your '79 to '04 Mustang, there is a right and a wrong way to install your throwout bearing.
 Doing it the wrong way, it's going to cost you a lot of money and a lot of broken parts, like a broken clutch fork, broken cable, damaged input shaft, damaged input bearing retainer.
 It can even damage your transmission.